Skip to main content

 You will run the same command again later to confirm that the contexts are picked up.

 4. Create at least one Managed Kubernetes cluster with a GPU node group.
-To demonstrate cross-cluster failover, create two or more clusters.
+To demonstrate cross-cluster fault tolerance, create two or more clusters.

 For more information about how to install SkyPilot and connect to it, see Managing AI workloads on Compute virtual machines with SkyPilot.